 - Relish tray: A relish tray is a perfect way to round out your appetizer offerings.
 It pairs especially well with meat and cheese trays.
-According to Southern Living, a relish tray should include produce in a variety of forms, including fresh, brined, marinated and pickled.
+A relish tray should include produce in a variety of forms, including fresh, brined, marinated and pickled.
 A traditional relish tray features pickles, crudités and olives and may include some spreads or dips, as well.

 After enjoying some classic holiday appetizers, your guests’ appetites will be whetted for the main course.
 For a traditional Christmas dinner, you have a few classic main course options to choose from.

 Perhaps the most traditional Christmas dinner entree for modern Americans is ham.
-Ham tends to be a crowd-pleaser for any family or dinner party.
-Who doesn’t love the salty and sometimes sweet flavors of a delicious baked ham?
+Ham tends to be a crowd-pleaser for any family or dinner party because it is relatively easy to prepare and delicious.
+After all, who doesn’t love the salty and sometimes sweet flavors of a delicious baked ham?

 When choosing your ham, don’t settle for the first ham you find at the supermarket.
 Christmas dinner is a special occasion, so choose a ham that will truly make your mouth water and give you that warm holiday feeling you dream about from year to year.
 For a ham that looks fit for a Victorian Christmas table, choose a bone-in ham.
 Just be prepared to carve around the bone.
 For a ham that is easier to carve, opt for a boneless or bone-removed ham.